 - One-hand fold and shoulder-carry strap for easier airport and transit use

-- Ultra-compact fold designed to fit many airplane overhead bins
+- Ultra-compact fold fits many airplane overhead bins

 - Near-180° recline ideal for newborn naps and longer rests on the go